MAY 19th, 2022

 3. Protection

-For these reasons, the investment memorandum plays a key role in the investment process.
-It is usually accompanies by a one-page teaser, a non-confidential document that can be shared with multiple investors.
+For these reasons, the offering memorandum plays a key role in the investment process.
+It is usually accompanied by a one-page teaser, a non-confidential document that can be shared with multiple investors.

-The one-page teaser usually talks of companies in an anonymous fashion, (E.g., “A New York-based Manufacturing Company”), before sharing the investment memorandum with interested investors that have signed a confidentiality agreement.
+The one-page teaser usually talks of companies in an anonymous fashion, (E.g., “A New York-based Manufacturing Company”), before sharing the offering memorandum with interested investors that have signed a confidentiality agreement.

-If the investment memorandum spikes the investors’ interest, a more detailed conversation about the terms of a potential investment can commence.
+If the offering memorandum spikes the investors’ interest, a more detailed conversation about the term sheet that outlines the terms of a potential investment can commence.

-The contents of an investment memorandum rarely change, regardless of the company’s geography, industry, or size.
+The contents of an offering memorandum rarely change, regardless of the company’s geography, industry, or size.

 For companies in more technical areas of operation - particularly in the sciences, for example - it’s common to see a glossary of terms, and a more detailed description of the company and its industry.